ABOUT THE WOMEN’S EARTH & CLIMATE ACTION NETWORK (WECAN) INTERNATIONAL

 Our basic relationship with the natural world has been distorted.
 Humanity is systematically destroying our home and undermining the vital cycles of our living Earth.
 We are in dire need of a paradigm shift and an upwelling of global action.
 The window for meaningful action on climate change will not be open for long.

 It is internationally recognized that women are critical to implementing climate change and sustainability solutions, however there is a lack of prominent mechanisms or platforms to wield a united effort into a defined movement.
-WECAN is engaging women's organizations worldwide, inside and outside the environmental arena, to join together and take action.
+WECAN is engaging women's organizations worldwide, from many sectors, to join together and take action.
 Our strategic focus is strengthening and building the capacity of women’s leadership worldwide as an essential ingredient to solving critical issues of climate mitigation and adaptation, while also transforming and healing our relationship with Nature.

 We believe breakthrough alliances are critical at this time.
 The complexities of the climate crisis require systemic change in how we are living with each other and our Earth.
 By gathering diverse representation, WECAN embraces a whole-systems approach to understanding the intricacies of climate change, from the impacts on the natural world to the threats to social justice and survival.